haskellfoundation/tech-proposals/proposals/accepted/047-standard-library-reform.rst

 **Step 1B** costs
 ~~~~~~~~~~~~~~~~~

-Finishing `GHC PR !7898`__ is conservatively estimated to take 1 person-month of work from an experienced GHC dev.
+Finishing `GHC MR !7898`_ is conservatively estimated to take 1 person-month of work from an experienced GHC dev.
 The HF should finance this work if there is no volunteers to ensure it is done as fast as possible, as everything else is far too uncertain until this trial round of splitting and reexports has been completed end to end.

 **Step 2A** costs